-This inverse variance weighting is only applicable if we assume that all our samples follow the same underlying distribution, as for example in the double Gaussian mixture model.
+This inverse variance weighting is only applicable if we assume that all our samples follow the same underlying distribution, as for example in the DGMM.
 In the case of the Solar System, different samples come from different sets of initial conditions.
 The densities evolving from different initial conditions will be different.
-Although they might converge towards a common density function after a large period of time, the assumption that different samples follow the same distribution is not generally true.
-However, if the differences between the density estimations from different samples are small compared to their in-sample density uncertainty, then we can assume a common true density that all the sample share, and the inverse variance weighted mean and its minimized variance will in this case capture this assumed density function.
+Although they might converge toward a common density function after a large period of time, the assumption that different samples follow the same distribution is not generally true.
+However, if the differences between the density estimations from different samples are small compared to their in-sample density uncertainty, then we can assume a common true density that all the samples share, and therefore the inverse variance weighted mean and its minimized variance will in this case capture this assumed density function.

-A more conservative approach consists in not trying to estimate the common true density, but rather capture the variability stemming from different samples and combine it with their in-sample uncertainty.
-In this case, a combined KDE may be introduced as a pointwise random variable, whose distribution function is given by:
+A more conservative approach consists in not trying to estimate the common true density, but rather capturing the variability stemming from different samples and combining it with their in-sample uncertainty.
+In this case, a combined KDE can be introduced as a pointwise random variable whose distribution function is given by:

 where $\delta^*_i (x)$ is defined in Eq. (\ref{eq:delta_MBB}) and $P( \hat{p}_i (x) - \delta^*_i (x) | \mathbf{X}_i)$ is the MBB estimation of the distribution of the pointwise KDE from sample $ \mathbf{X}_i$.
-If the m samples are good representatives of any other sample taken from a certain population, then $\hat{p}_{\text{c}}$ is a reasonable choice for the KDE from an arbitrary sample generated from that same population.
+If the $m$ samples are good representatives of any other sample taken from a certain population, then $\hat{p}_{\text{c}}$ is a reasonable choice for the KDE from an arbitrary sample generated from that same population.
 We sample $\hat{p}_{\text{c}}$ in a pointwise manner.
-For each value of $x$, the same number of realizations are drawn from each of the m MBB distributions, which are assumed here to be Gaussian for practical purpose.
+For each value of $x$, the same number of realizations are drawn from each of the $m$ MBB distributions, which are assumed here to be Gaussian for practical purposes.
 It should be noticed that a realization of $\hat{p}_{\text{c}}(x)$ is not a continuous curve.
-When needed, we can choose the pointwise median of $\hat{p}_{\text{c}}$ as the nominal continuous combined KDE.
+When needed, we could choose the pointwise median of $\hat{p}_{\text{c}}$ as the nominal continuous combined KDE.